-The EUI Library is committed to upholding copyright law, as well as to complying with licence agreements of purchased or subscribed resources.
+The EUI Library is committed to upholding copyright law, as well as to complying with licence agreements of purchased resources.

 At the same time, the EUI Library wishes to protect the rights of its academic community to make lawful and limited use of copyrighted works for educational and research purposes.

-Only personal non-commercial use is authorised.
+Only personal non-commercial use is authorized.
 It is therefore prohibited to make personal copies available to the public.

 Similarly, it is not permitted to photocopy copyrighted materials for distribution in seminars or other teaching activities.
-If you need to use copyrighted materials in seminars or other teaching activities, please contact the Information Specialist for your department (ECO: Thomas Bourke; HEC: Serge Noiret; LAW: Valentina Spiga; SPS: Peter Kennealy; RSCAS and STG: Monica Steletti) who will provide specific assistance to obtain authorisation for the use of the material.
+If you need to use copyrighted materials in seminars or other teaching activities, please contact the Information Specialist for your department (ECO: Thomas Bourke; HEC: Federica Signoriello; LAW: Valentina Spiga; SPS: Thomas Bourke; RSCAS and STG: Mary Clare Greenshields) who will provide specific assistance to obtain authorisation for the use of the material.

 Users must comply with the specific Terms and Conditions of Use or License Agreement for the applicable electronic resource, which may deviate from the general guidelines noted on this page.

 Questions on specific terms and conditions of electronic resources may be sent to [email protected]

 Copyrighted materials shall be used for teaching activities only in accordance with this Policy.
 Faculty members, instructors or other authorised personnel should carefully review any copyrighted material to be used and determine whether they need to seek permission from the copyright owner.